Diseases of Central Nervous System

 Our International Institute of Biological Medicine (IIBM) team in Moscow – 51% BCRO and 49% USSR Ministry of Health - along with the team of Russian Academy of Prof.Dr.
 Saveliev - devoted enormous amount of time and energy to finding the reasons for the reported failures of neurotransplantation in clinical practice worldwide.
-An extensive experimental research was carried out, and based on that, eventually several patients with advanced Parkinson’s disease were treated by our early IIBM method of brain transplantation.
+An extensive experimental research was carried out, and based on that, eventually several patients with advanced Parkinson’s disease were treated by our early IIBM method of brain cell transplantation.

 Based on our analysis we set up the following rules:

 1/ in order to establish synaptic connections with neurons of the host, it is mandatory to transplant cells with known and firmly pre-determined properties - we learned that not only human fetal brain cells have desired properties, animal fetal cells do as well and their use was giving substantially better(!) results in clinical practice;